 Now being that Norma is the best cow ever you may think that I could use just about any bull on her and the calf would be a rockstar like it’s mother.
 However the pesky thing about genetics is that it comes from both parents not just one.
 So I set out on a search to find the perfect bull for Norma.
 Here is what I knew I wanted in a bullfriend for Norma.

 1. I want to use “sexed” semen.
 Semen is available on some bulls that gives you a 90(ish)% chance to have your cow have a heifer (girl) calf.
 Because Norma is my favorite and best cow I want her to have a heifer calf to carry on her legacy.
 On our dairy we sell bull calves because they don’t make milk and we are a dairy not a beef operation.

 2. I wanted to use a bull that was polled.
 A polled bull or cow is an animal that has no horns and can pass that genetic trait on to it’s offspring.
 I hate dehorning calves and I think polled is the way to go whenever possible.
-In the beef industry polled genetics are by far the normal practice but in the dairy industry polled genetics have struggled in the past.
-Thankfully more breeders are waking up and seeing the future of the dairy industry and have been breeding some great polled bulls in many different dairy breeds.
+More dairy cattle breeders are concentrating on breeding great polled cattle and the selection of polled bulls has grown a ton over the last 10 years.